signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 - `ProtocolName` typically denotes a "ContentType" (IANA media types) but may denote a more complex protocol.
 - There is no Options nor Context of any kind: the `ProtocolName` fully describes what and how things are serialized and deserialized.

-Forcing these implementations to be singletons somehow extends the idea of the "There is No Options": imports and exports should always be as contextless as possible.
+Forcing these implementations to be singletons somehow extends the idea that "There is No Options": imports and exports should always be as contextless as possible.

 The [`PocoExchangeService`](PocoExchangeService.cs) collects the available importers/exporters that can be resolved by